Performance Comparison of Joint Delay-Doppler Estimation Algorithms: Algorithms

 We employ \gls{oscfar} in combination with selected pre- and post-processing techniques as a \gls{dft}-based baseline algorithm for comparison with RIMAX and DeepEst.
 Since the delay-Doppler spectrum exhibits pronounced sidelobes stemming from the limited aperture and process noise, conventional peak-based target detection results in numerous false alarms~\cite{Richards.2022}.
 To mitigate this effect, the \gls{oscfar} algorithm estimates the noise level locally using ordered statistics~\cite{Rohling.1983}, thereby reducing the number of false detections.

 Although \gls{oscfar} successfully suppresses most false targets caused by side lobes and noise, strong static paths within the measurement setup still pose a problem for this algorithm.
-Specifically, when the bistatic measurement angle approaches~\qty{0}{\degree} or~\qty{180}{\degree}, the \gls{los} component dominates the received signal by several orders of magnitude, effectively shadowing the weaker reflections from the dynamic spheres~\cite{Schwind.2020}.
-To address this issue, we preprocess~\eqref{eq:2/cir} using background subtraction and a two-dimensional Hamming window to remove static paths and attenuate sidelobes.

-As \gls{oscfar} operates on a discrete delay-Doppler grid, the estimated parameters are inherently quantized.
-To improve estimation, we apply a two-dimensional quadratic interpolation in postprocessing to refine the parameters.
+As the bistatic measurement angle approaches~\qty{0}{\degree} or~\qty{180}{\degree}, the \gls{los} component dominates the received signal by several orders of magnitude, effectively shadowing the weaker reflections from the dynamic spheres~\cite{Schwind.2020}.
+To address this issue, we preprocess~\eqref{eq:2/cir} using background subtraction to remove static paths and a two-dimensional Hamming window to attenuate sidelobes.
+In addition, we apply a two-dimensional quadratic interpolation in postprocessing to increase the accuracy of the estimation.